g30r93g/Spartan/README.md

 ## Requirements

  - iOS 9.0+ / macOS 10.11+
- - xCode 9.0+
+ - Xcode 9.0+

 ## Installation

+Spartan can be integrated into your Xcode project using either CocoaPods or Swift Package Manager.

 ### CocoaPods

-To integrate Spartan into your xCode project using CocoaPods, specify it in your `Podfile`:
+To integrate Spartan using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'